Jun 12, 2024

 Reboot, and you should not have to input your passphrase anymore.

-Security of this depends on what is allowed to boot on your machine.
+Note: Security of this depends on what is allowed to boot on your machine.
 I would advise to lock down your UEFI settings with a password, including the boot menu if possible, making changing the default boot device impossible for an external person.
 Of course, they can reset the firmware with a physical access, but that would also reset the boot certificates and make the TPM decryption impossible.
 If you still keep a bootloader, be careful of what it allows to load.

 rEFInd

-If you have an other system you often use besides your Arch Linux, you may want to still keep a bootloader, depending on how tedious your UEFI firmware is to override the default boot setting. rEFInd is a generic UEFI boot loader, but a very capable one, as well as providing a graphical user interface to choose where to boot from.
+If you have another system you often use besides your Arch Linux, you may want to still keep a bootloader, depending on how tedious your UEFI firmware is to override the default boot setting. rEFInd is a generic UEFI bootloader, but a very capable one, as well as providing a graphical user interface to choose where to boot from.

 While rEFInd will find and boot your Linux configuration in the current state, a few tweaks will improve the experience a bit.